Skip to main content

 1. Lack of Clear Biblical Teaching: Without grounding in truth, Christians stay children and resort to pious-sounding platitudes.

 3. Avoidance of Personal Responsibility: Misreading surrender or repentance as relinquishing all action leaves believers inert.
+Repentance is turning from, to the will of God, who produces change.

 5. Emotionalism: The elevation of subjective emotional experiences above biblical truth, leads to worship that is driven by feelings rather than God's revealed Word.
+Will introduce a spirit of error.

-Here, doctrine matters intensely: incorrect interpretations of scripture, in regards to “surrender” and “control” and other concepts like repentance can become spiritual barriers, not promoting the engagement God in changing desires.
+Here, doctrine matters intensely: incorrect interpretations of scripture, in regards to “surrender” and “control” and other concepts like repentance can become spiritual barriers, not promoting the engagement of God in changing desires.

 The “End of Yourself” Doctrine